rvp15/MID-MOD-Project/thespace-app/README.md

 >Technology Implemented

-The website is developed with ReactJS,Redux,BootStrap,CSS,Used Browser Local Storage
+The website is developed with
+- ReactJS
+- Redux
+- BootStrap
+- CSS
+Used Browser Local Storage

 >Routes